webtorrent/webtorrent/README.md

 Most of the active development is happening inside of smaller npm modules which will be used by WebTorrent.
 These are the modules I am writing to make WebTorrent work:

 #### Targets:
-- [webtorrent.app](https://github.com/feross/webtorrent.app) (bittorrent client for os x, windows & linux)
+- [webtorrent.app](https://github.com/feross/webtorrent.app) (bittorrent client for os x, windows & linux -- coming soon)
+- [webtorrent.js](https://github.com/feross/webtorrent.js) (bittorrent client for the browser -- coming soon)
 - [webtorrent](https://github.com/feross/webtorrent) (bittorrent client for node.js)
-- [webtorrent-chrome](https://github.com/feross/webtorrent-chrome) (bittorrent client for chrome -- on hold)
-- [webtorrent.js](https://github.com/feross/webtorrent.js) (bittorrent client for the web -- coming soon)

 #### Modules:
 - [x] [bittorrent-client](https://github.com/feross/bittorrent-client) (streaming torrent engine)